 Welcome to Penn Law!

 Deciding where to attend law school is a very tough decision, and Penn Law continues to be an exceptional choice for LGBT students.
-Aside from Lambda Law, Penn Law and the university at large boast LGBT resources, such as the LGBT Center and Lambda Grads, all within an open and inviting environment.
+Aside from Lambda Law, Penn Law and the university at large boast LGBTQ resources, such as the LGBTQ Center and Lambda Grads, all within an open and inviting environment.
 Accordingly, the University of Pennsylvania has consistently been lauded as one of the best colleges for gay students.
 At the Law School Lambda Law is active throughout the year, giving support to 1Ls and hosting events—academic, professional, and social.
 Here is just a sampling of the many programs and initiatives we have:

 - Lambda Mentorships: Each 1L is paired with a 2L or 3L mentor before arriving on campus to ease the transition to law school and Philadelphia.

 - Academic Panels: Upperclassmen host and give advice regarding outlining, study habits, exam preparation, and employment prospects.

 - Law Firm Events: Many law firms have hosted dinner or events for LGBT student outreach and networking.

 - Political Events: Lambda has hosted speakers from Lambda Legal, other law schools, and other attorneys.

 - Williams Institute Moot Court Competition: In recent years, LGBT students have attended the National Sexual Orientation Moot Court Competition at UCLA to argue a brief that they wrote.